 Nothing is worse than having to meet these expenses from out-of-pocket (even with a remote possibility of claiming for reimbursement).
 Imagine having to fundraise for some of these hospitals ‘ read trading floors’.
 Paying ‘an arm and a leg’ for provider-induced demand services you did not need in the first place.

 Someone wrote in one of the walls – Interestingly public servants and state officers who have some form of medical insurance keep brandishing with pride and inflated ego whenever they approach the hospital’s reception desk … not knowing what awaits them.
 Maybe that is why this debate will also fall on deaf ears just like many other consumer complaints.

 I bet the medical staff who shared the stuff have been reprimanded and branded traitors by now, but there will be no public outcry.
 There should have been by now anyway!
 This is a matter of economic justice and morality.
 Just because I can pay (or have medical cover for that matter), I should be fairly charged not overcharged, exploited and defrauded.

 As the saying goes, ‘You are one illness away from financial ruin’.
-Kenya hopes to reduce out-of-pocket costs from 26 per cent to 12 per cent in 2022.
-According to Githinji Gitahi of Amref ‘… universal health coverage means that those left behind are brought to the same level as those who can afford to pay for health services’.
+The Kenya government hopes to reduce out-of-pocket costs from 26 percent to 12 percent in 2022.
+According to Dr. Githinji Gitahi of Amref ‘… universal health coverage meant that those left behind are brought to the same level as those who can afford to pay for health services’.

 It is good practice to bring your hospital bill up to date by interrogating it, scrutinizing it and even petitioning it.
 Medical bills are unpredictable and difficult to factor into regular household spending.
-This means that out of pocket [in simple terms cash payment] is a more flawed mode of paying for health services, worse still because it overburdens those with little disposable income, in turn becoming poorer and less healthy.
+This means that out of pocket [in simple terms cash payment] is a more flawed model of paying for health services, worse still because it overburdens those with little disposable income, in turn becoming poorer and less healthy.